 The Right Integration Model

 The most effective approach treats generative AI as an accelerator, not a replacement.
 AI handles routine pre-labeling and flags potential issues.
 Humans focus on edge cases, quality validation, and guideline enforcement.
-This hybrid model delivers speed gains without sacrificing the accuracy that downstream models depend on.
+The annotator’s role evolves from box-drawer to quality supervisor and domain specialist.
+Human expertise concentrates where it has the highest impact, while AI handles the work that used to consume most of their time.

 Conclusion